-Staffing has remained largely stable throughout the year, with customers enjoying the stability of minimal turnover.
-In May we farewelled long-term staff member - after four years of faithful service, Michelle Benaquista has moved on to a role at another branch.
-We wish Michelle best of luck in her new challenge.
+There have been some changes in our staffing, with Manager Lizzie Kennedy moving on to try her hand in other fields.
+Ali Keegan is our new part time CSO, Nicole Doody our new CRO and Suzanne Siranovic our new CRM.
+We wish Lizzie the best of luck in her new challenge.
 As always I would like to thank all the staff for their continued support to meet the high standards of customer service that we expect from them.

-With the aid of a revised strategic plan, the Board of Directors continue to dedicate their skills and expertise to ensure the governance and financial success of the Community Bank® company.
+With the aid of a revised strategic plan, the Board of Directors continue to dedicate their skills and expertise to ensure the governance and financial success of the Community Bank[®] company.
 The tireless and selfless endeavours of our Board are acknowledged, in particular their community engagement activities to ensure that our business is relevant in our community.